Beetroot, the health benefits of having it in your diet

 Russian Borscht Recipe

-Vitamins and minerals from beetroot.
+Vitamins and minerals from beetroot

-This vegetable is eatable, be it the root which is sweet or also the leaves which are a bit bitter.
-Whenever I had beetroot growing in the vegetable garden I would cut a few leaves to add to mixed salads.
-Also, the root can be eaten raw and it tastes really good but people often prefer cooked or pickled.
+This vegetable is eatable, be it the root which is sweet, or also the leaves which are bitter.
+Whenever I had beetroot growing in the vegetable garden, I would cut a few leaves to add to mixed salads.
+Also, the root can be eaten raw, and it tastes great, but people often prefer cooked or pickled.

-Additional reasons for consuming Beetroot.
+Additional reasons for consuming Beetroot

-A study in the Hypertension Journal shows us that beet juice seems to be an effective means to lower blood pressure but not, as the most medication has, with any negative side effects.
+A study in the Hypertension Journal shows us that beet juice seems to be an effective means to lower blood pressure but not, as most medication has, with any negative side effects.

 It is rich in fiber and we all know how important that is for gut health.

 If you drink beet juice before you do your workout it increases your endurance by a good 16%.
-It reduces any inflammation you might have in your body as the nutrient betaine in the beets protects proteins, enzymes and our cells from environmental stress.
+It reduces any inflammation you might have in your body as the nutrient betaine in the beets protects proteins, enzymes, and our cells from environmental stress.
 Modern life is full of stress, be it stress in our personal life or caused by our surroundings.

 Another very positive aspect of eating more beetroot is that it has detoxification properties and cleans out the blood and liver.

-Beetroot also has an elevated vitamin C content and therefore is effective in combating respiratory issues like asthma and even other lung ailments including cancer.
+Beetroot also has an elevated vitamin C content and therefore is effective in combating respiratory issues like asthma and even other lung ailments, including cancer.

-Our eyes will also show improvement as beetroot fights macular degeneration, cataracts, and other eye problems.
+Our eyes will also show improvement as beetroot fights, macular degeneration, cataracts, and other eye problems.